simonhildebrandt/scribble/scribble/Mechanical Clock.md

 ---
 Another variation on my obsession with building clocks of various types - a servo-driven dual-belt design.

-Here's the completed (seconds) belt (there's also a similar 12 segment hours belt):
+Here's the completed (minutes) belt (there's also a similar 12 segment hours belt):

 ![clock belt assembly](assets/number-belt.jpeg)